 As high school students seek to understand the role of college and its impact upon their future goals, the University of Central Florida offers students an opportunity to enhance this understanding through their participation as Dual Enrollment or Early Admission students.
 Our program allows high school students to attend UCF while completing their secondary education.
 The cost of tuition is covered by the student's respective school district.
 However, students will need to speak with their high school guidance counselors or principals to determine if the cost of instructional materials (textbooks) is covered.
 Home school and private school students are required to cover the cost of their instructional materials.

-The Knight Watch Program provides specialized academic support to first year students with a GPA between a 2.0 and 2.59 at the end of their first semester.
-Students are provided academic advising, peer mentoring and connections to additional campus resources in an effort to reduce student's risk of academic probation in a subsequent semester.
+The Knight Watch Program provides specialized academic support to first year students with a UCF Cumulative GPA between a 2.0 and 2.59 at the end of their first semester.
+Students are provided academic advising, peer mentoring and connected to additional campus resources in an effort to reduce the student's risk of academic probation in a subsequent semester.